AhmedHessain/React-Quizzical-App/README.md

 ## Usage

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
-2. Open your browser and visit: `http://localhost:3000`
+2. Open your browser and visit the localhost provided in terminal
 3. Answer the 5 trivia questions presented to you
 4. After answering all the questions, the quiz result will be displayed